1Solon/obsidian/College/Group Project/Group Project 1 2024-09-20.md

 * Each person should have a contribution to the repo
 * No need to access group chats, just project management software
 * Do not care for merge style
+* Check announcements for work to do for next week
 *